VEZY/PlantBiophysics.jl/docs/src/simulation/first_simulation.md

 The first line of the simulation is calling [`Atmosphere`](@ref). [`Atmosphere`](@ref) is a structure used to describe what are the meteorological conditions in the atmosphere surrounding the leaf, such as the air temperature and humidity, the wind speed or the pressure.

-## LeafModels
+## ModelList

-The next command is using [`LeafModels`](@ref), which is a component models structure with a photosynthetic activity (*e.g.* a leaf).
+The next command is using [`ModelList`](@ref), which is a component models structure with a photosynthetic activity (*e.g.* a leaf).
 This component models helps us declare which model will be used for the given processes that can be simulated.
-The  [`LeafModels`](@ref) implements four processes: the light interception, the energy balance, the photosynthesis, and the stomatal conductance.
+The  [`ModelList`](@ref) implements four processes: the light interception, the energy balance, the photosynthesis, and the stomatal conductance.
 For each of these processes, we can choose a model that will be used for its simulation.
 The package provides some models, but you can also implement your own by following the [tutorial here](@ref model_implementation_page).

 In our example we use the Monteith et al. (2013) model implementation for the energy balance (`energy_balance = Monteith()`), the Farquhar et al. (1980) model for the photosynthesis (`photosynthesis = Fvcb()`), and the Medlyn et al. (2011) model for the stomatal conductance (`stomatal_conductance = Medlyn(0.03, 12.0)`).
 All are available from `PlantBiophysics.jl`.
 We don't provide any model for the light interception because there isn't any in the package right now, but we provide the input variables needed as arguments (see below).